-I recently posted about complicated grief, grief which a person gets stuck in for longer and/or more intense periods than is considered typical.
-The usual cause of complicated grief may be the loss of a loved one, but I found myself curious about the possibility that other losses could bring it on as well, and asked The Center for Complicated Grief, Columbia School of Social Work:
+I recently posted about complicated (prolonged) grief, grief which a person gets stuck in for longer and/or more intense periods than is considered typical.
+The usual cause of complicated grief may be the loss of a loved one, but I found myself curious about the possibility that other losses could bring it on as well, and asked The Center for Prolonged Grief, Columbia School of Social Work:

 “Layperson question regarding complicated grief: Is complicated grief truly only a challenge for people grieving their loss of a person?
 Can it be activated by other kinds of loss, for example, loss of professional identity, divorce?”

-Natalia Skritskaya, PhD (pronouns: she/her/hers), CGT Trainer, Adjunct Associate Research Scientist, Center for Complicated Grief, Columbia University
+Natalia Skritskaya, PhD (pronouns: she/her/hers), CGT Trainer, Adjunct Associate Research Scientist, Center for Complicated (Prolonged) Grief, Columbia University

 Any Comments are subject to Casual Uncluttering’s review and approval before being posted.
 Casual Uncluttering reserves the right in its sole discretion to decline to post any comment and Casual Uncluttering may also decide to remove any comment at any time.